 - Can I apply to more than one Institute for Advanced Study?

-No, you need to choose one of the 5 IAS: Paris, Lyon, Marseille, Montpellier or Nantes.
+No, you need to choose one of the 6 IAS: Loire Valley (Orléans-Tours), Lyon, Marseille, Montpellier Nantes, or Paris.

 About the eligibility conditions